wzalazar/poet/node/README.md

 ## Getting Started
 To run a Po.et node in your local machine:
 1. Install `docker` and `docker-compose`
+2. Create configuration files for the different services
-2. Build the system running `sudo make development` on Ubuntu or `make development` in OS X
+3. Build the system running `sudo make development` on Ubuntu or `make development` in OS X
-3. Open a web browser to `localhost:3000`
+4. Open a web browser to `localhost:3000`

 ## Architecture